ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-    - Define an `init` function and declare the queue on the message broker using the `queueDeclare` method on service initialization.
+    - Define the `init` method and declare the queue on the message broker using the `queueDeclare` method on service initialization.

-    - In the resource method, first, define three variables (i.e. `patient`, `doctor` and `hospital`) and assign them values from the `request` record.
+    - In the resource method, first, define three variables (i.e., `patient`, `doctor` and `hospital`) and assign to them values from the `request` record.

-    - Call `rabbitmqClient`'s `publishMessage` method to publish the message to the RabbitMQ message broker.
+    - Call the `publishMessage` method on the `rabbitmqClient` value to publish the message to the RabbitMQ message broker.

-    - Use `is` check to verify if the publishing is success or failure.
-Return an `http:InternalServerError` if error, else, return `http:CREATED`.
+    - Use the `is` check to check if publishing failed.
+Return an `http:InternalServerError` response on error (i. e., failure), else, return an `http:CREATED` response.

 8. Create a file named `consumer.bal` and first define the consumer-specific record types.